datalad/datalad/paper.md

 DataLad creates a commit message which does not only include a human-readable summary, but also a human and machine-readable record of the command invocation which introduced the changes.
 This allows for the data "change" to be re-executed to either verify that results reproduce, or to apply such a "change" to a completely different state.

-**Git and it-annex do not necessarily facilitate the best scientific workflow.**
+**Git and git-annex do not necessarily facilitate the best scientific workflow.**
 Git and git-annex, being generic tools, come with rich interfaces and allow for a wide range of workflows.
 DataLad strives to provide a higher level interface to more efficiently cover typical use cases encountered in the scientific practice than the direct invocation of individual Git and git-annex commands, and to encourage efficient computation and reproducible workflows.
 To this end, DataLad is also accompanied by rich documentation [@datalad-handbook:zenodo] to guide a scientist of any technological competency level, and agnostic of the field of science.